We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Shop in person.
-Try out different types and brands of mattresses in a mattress store or a department store and note the make and model of those that seem like they might meet your needs.
-Some mattresses that aren’t sold in stores may still offer showrooms where you can try them out.
+Try out different types and brands of mattresses in a mattress store or a department store and note the make and model of those that seem like they will meet your needs.
+While some companies don’t sell their mattresses in stores, they may still have showrooms where you can test them out.

-- Narrow it down and take your time.
-Spend at least 15 minutes testing your favorite mattress.
-Move around on it to try different sleeping positions.
+- Take your time.
+Spend at least 15 minutes testing each mattress.
+Move around on the mattress to try different sleeping positions.

-One sleep expert recommended that whatever mattress you select, it’s a good idea to pair it with an adjustable bed base.
+Some sleep experts recommend that whatever mattress you select, it’s a good idea to pair it with an adjustable bed base.
 This will allow you to raise the head, foot, or middle of the bed as needed.

 Would you sleep better on a larger bed?
 Consider increasing your mattress size to a queen or king size.

 4. Cost and value